Apsidal precession: General relativity

-An apsidal precession of the planet Mercury was noted by Urbain Le Verrier in the mid-19th century and accounted for by Einstein's general theory of relativity.
+An apsidal precession of the planet Mercury was noted by Urbain Le Verrier in the mid-19th century.
+At first ascribed to a hypothetical inner planet, it was later accounted for by Einstein's general theory of relativity.

 In the 1910s, several astronomers calculated the precession of perihelion according to special relativity.
 They typically obtained a value that is only 1/6 of the correct value, at 7/year.